 Given the lack of momentum of the asset throughout late December and early January, it was reasonably evident that the probability of a proper short-term rally was low.

-DonAlt, a cryptocurrency investor and technical analyst, is of the opinion that after BTC fell below $3,600, it can be fairly expected that there would be a drop to $3,350 as a support level at $3,600 was cleanly breached: “Clean break of support.
+Donald, a cryptocurrency investor and a technical analyst, believes that after BTC fell below $3,600, it can be expected to drop to $3,350 as a support level at $3,600 were cleanly breached: “Clean break of support.
 If we do retest $3,700 on the weekend and don’t manage to close above there I’m expecting $3,350.
 I’ll most likely close my hedge short there.
 This is the reason why you shouldn’t trust mismatched patterns – it’s an easy way to get rekt.”

-Even though the daily volume of Bitcoin and Ethereum still remain relatively high, the volume of the cryptocurrency market, since January 10, is lingering at $15 billion, down $7 billion.
+Even though the daily volume of Bitcoin and Ethereum still remains relatively high, the volume of the cryptocurrency market since January 10, is lingering at $15 billion, down $7 billion.
 On that note, a short-term drop should be expected in the scenario of crypto assets continuing to plummet without meaningful volume and strong sell pressure.